Aceinna/docs_openrtk/tutorial/Leveler/LevelerAlgorithm.rst

 Algorithm development, based on these equations, is quite straightforward.

-    1. Acceleration measurements, stored in the variable *accels_B*, are converted to floating- point and normalized using the function *VectorNormalize()*.
+    1. Acceleration measurements, stored in the variable *accels_B*, are converted to floating-point values and normalized using the function *VectorNormalize()*.
 Results are stored in the variable *aHat_B*.

     2. The normalized gravity vector is formulated from the acceleration measurement by negating the acceleration measurements.